Take some time to consider what it would be like to not heft around a massive suitcase. The stress it causes on travel days.

-I am going to start by saying I am no fashionista.
+I will start by saying I am no fashionista

 Nor am I an Instagram Influencer able to take the perfect photo of myself, I am almost 50 and not petite.
 So if you resonate with that, read on.

-But I do get nervous before I travel when I worry that I won’t fit in.
-I have realised that I don’t anyway, so there is no point spending money on new outfits or trying to dress differently.
-It’s important to feel comfortable, so where what you like.
+I get nervous before I travel when I worry that I won’t fit in.
+I have realised that I don’t anyway, so there is no point of spending money on new outfits or trying to dress differently.
+It’s important to feel comfortable, so wear what you like.

 My only advice is to dress with confidence.
 Don’t make yourself a target for pickpockets by dressing too much like a tourist.